CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-cdm-attempts-logfile.md

-# REST API: Attempts Record Information
+# Attempts Record Information

 Every message that is sent via Marketing Suite is logged in the cdm-attempts log files.
+Each record represents one single attempt to deliver an email, no matter the end result.
+If you are only interested in the deliveries you can find them in the [cdm-delivery logfile](./rest-cdm-delivery).
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](./rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order: